-A. The following policies are established for these purposes.
+The following policies are established for these purposes.

 - College performance and rehearsal spaces are part of the State University of New York College at Geneseo, and the year-round use of these spaces is subject to the policies of SUNY Geneseo and those established by OSECS.
 These spaces include Alice Austin Theatre, Wadsworth Auditorium, Sinclair Theatre, Sturges Auditorium, Brodie and Schrader dance floors, the Doty Recital Hall, and associated spaces such as dressing rooms, the scene shop, and the costume shop.

 - Requests by outside organizations for use of these facilities that have not been pre-arranged by the procedure outlined above must be made to the OSECS (Erwin 23).
 Requests will be approved or denied by the Director of OSECS according to the priorities listed in the table below and in consultation with the relevant department head.
 If the request for use of these venues is approved, OSECS will work with the requesting party to set up any services needed.